 The Company shall indemnify and hold harmless each member of the Management Board and of the Supervisory Board in accordance with Article 26.A of the Articles of Association of the Company.
-For this purpose the Company has contracted Directors & Officers insurance.
+For this purpose, the Company has contracted Directors & Officers insurance.

-14. Other operating expenses
+14. General and administration expenses

-Other operating expenses comprise of:
+General and administration expenses comprise of: